 (Fixed): 'Add-Apt-Repository Command Not Found' Error on Ubuntu/Debian

-When you try to add a new software repository then there are chances you face the “add-apt-repository command not found’ Ubuntu error, this article shows you to FIX it for good.
+When you try to add a new software repository there are chances you face the “add-apt-repository command not found’ Ubuntu error, this article shows you how to FIX it for good.
 This is used to indicate that its package is missing from the system.

 Before you begin:

-• Need user account with Sudo privileges.
+1. I need a user account with Sudo privileges.

-• Need access to a terminal window or command line (Ctrl-Alt-T or Ctrl-Alt-F2).
+2. Access to a terminal window or command line (Ctrl-Alt-T or Ctrl-Alt-F2).

 What you need to know about Ubuntu Repositories